| # | Name | Pos | Class | Ht. | Wt. | Hometown (School) | Notes |

 It is impossible to pick the star of the season.
 Each member of the team was a brilliant individual star, a cog in a perfect working machine.

 Too much credit cannot be given to that valiant little band generally called the scrubs.
 They played the Varsity practically every day and were substituted in several games.
-They always gave a good acount of themselves and it is safe to say they could win from any other college team in the state.
+They always gave a good account of themselves and it is safe to say they could win from any other college team in the state.

 The whole season bears the impress of the magical hand of Coach Sweetland, who returned and took charge of athletics at Kentucky the first of the year.
 To him, if to any one man, the credit for this most successful season must be given.
 He filled the boys with confidence, trained and instructed them, as only he can, and, as is his invariable custom, turned out a championship team.